Echo state network

 An echo state network (ESN) is a type of reservoir computer that uses a recurrent neural network with a sparsely connected hidden layer (with typically 1% connectivity).
 The connectivity and weights of hidden neurons are fixed and randomly assigned.
 The weights of output neurons can be learned so that the network can produce or reproduce specific temporal patterns.
-The main interest of this network is that although its behaviour is non-linear, the only weights that are modified during training are for the synapses that connect the hidden neurons to output neurons.
+The main interest of this network is that although its behavior is non-linear, the only weights that are modified during training are for the synapses that connect the hidden neurons to output neurons.
 Thus, the error function is quadratic with respect to the parameter vector and can be differentiated easily to a linear system.

 Alternatively, one may consider a nonparametric Bayesian formulation of the output layer, under which: (i) a prior distribution is imposed over the output weights; and (ii) the output weights are marginalized out in the context of prediction generation, given the training data.
 This idea has been demonstrated in by using Gaussian priors, whereby a Gaussian process model with ESN-driven kernel function is obtained.
 Such a solution was shown to outperform ESNs with trainable (finite) sets of weights in several benchmarks.

-Some publicly available implementations of ESNs are: (i) aureservoir: an efficient C++ library for various kinds of echo state networks with python/numpy bindings; and (ii) Matlab code: an efficient matlab for an echo state network, (iii) ReservoirComputing.jl: an efficient Julia-based implementation of various types of echo state networks, and (iv) pyESN: simple echo state networks in Python.
+Some publicly available efficient implementations of ESNs are aureservoir (a C++ library for various kinds with python/numpy bindings), MATLAB, ReservoirComputing.jl (a Julia-based implementation of various types) and pyESN (for simple ESNs in Python).